Disclaimer: If I owned Pokemon I would not be here. :) I had fun with this, so I hope you enjoy it too!

 "Save your words," the man advised, his black eyes soft.
 "You don't have much time."
 He looked at the burning city lovingly, as though the sight filled him with happiness.
 "Everything has gone according to plan.
 I win, Indigo."

 "No!"
-Indigo shouted, despairing as he realized the extent of the monsters plan.
+Indigo shouted, despairing as he realized the extent of his plan.
 "You can't do this!
 What about the people?
 Do they deserve a monster for a king?!"

 Doctor Camellia looked at him with surprise.
 And then he laughed.
 "You're an idiot," he chastised.
 "They already do.
 Now I suppose I should save you.
 You have been very useful after all.
 I wouldn't have been able to do this without your help, Indigo."